-The End of Year Book Survey is an end of year event created by Jamie over at The Perpetual Page Turner as a way of looking back over a year of (hopefully) great reading and celebrating our achievements.
-I’ve done it for the past two years (since 2015) and it’s a great way to wrap up the year and look back at everything you’ve done, so I decided to do it again this year!
-You can find the questions on Jamie’s blog, here:
+Hi everyone!
+It’s that time of year again, the end of another year and time for another end of year book survey.
+The survey was created by Jamie at The Perpetual Page Turner as a way of looking back and celebrating our year of reading and blogging.
+I’ve been doing this since 2015, and have found it a really great way to wrap up my year so I’m doing it again this year.
+You can find the questions on Jamie’s blog here:

 Best In Books

-6. Favourite New Author You Discovered in 2017?
+6. Favourite New Author You Discovered In 2019?

 7. Best Book From A Genre You Don’t Typically Read/Was Out of Your Comfort Zone?